 - Prequalification doesn’t mean approval.
 A prequalification offer from Capital One doesn’t guarantee you’ll be approved.
 You’ll still have to negotiate with the dealer and investigate your other loan options.

 - Limited number of vehicles.
-Capital One’s Auto Navigator will only show the cars available near you.
+Auto Navigator will only show the cars available near you.
 So your selection depends on what’s available.

 Compare more car loan providers

-Because Capital One is mainly known for its credit card offers, you won’t find much information from previous customers regarding the company’s car loans.
-However, users on TrustPilot and other forums have noted that the customer service department is slow to respond to claims.
+Because Capital One is mainly known for its credit card offers, there isn’t much online about Capital One’s car loans as of June 2019.
+However, users on TrustPilot and the Better Business Bureau have noted that the customer service department is slow to respond to claims.

 Other borrowers have had more positive experiences, especially those who have filed for bankruptcy in the past or have faced bad financial situations.
 They state the application is easy to fill out and the car finder available on the website has helped them pick out the right car with a low interest rate.

 Applying for prequalification is a simple 5-step process.

 - Select whether you’re submitting an individual or joint application.